gjbadros/hass-vantage/README.md

 2. Rename your objects in the Vantage Design Center.
 The "Display Name" will override the "Name" field in Home Assistant if present (Note: only for Load objects, for keypads and motion sensors it does not).
-Once you do this you need to set `disable_cache: True` in your `configuration.yaml`, erase the file `~/.homeassistant/.storage/core.entity_registry`, and restart Home Assistant to rebuild the entity registry.
-You may renable the cache once Home Assistant has restarted once.
+Once you do this you need to ensure that `enable_cache` is not set in your `configuration.yaml`, erase the file `~/.homeassistant/.storage/core.entity_registry`, and restart Home Assistant to rebuild the entity registry.

 3. Create mappings to rename objects in your `configuration.yaml`, like: